NY State Websites

 Cyber Safety Resources

-Compiled by New York Institute of Technology, Counselor Education Graduate Students:
+Contributions by New York Institute of Technology, Counselor Education Graduate Students & Other Resources:

 Cyberbullying.org – Recommended it to anyone interested in the subject.
 It offers articles, workshops, books, papers, and online courses.
 There is specific information areas directed at students, parents, and professional educators.